-Anxiety is the feeling we experience when our brain is predicting “a” future we do not want.
+Anxiety is the feeling we experience when our brain is telling us a story that is predicting “a” future we do not want.
+The future is not specific, just “a” future.

 The aspect of anxiety used by the experts to define it as a “mental illness” is that those feelings are not about anything specific.
-Having no cause for anxious feelings somehow makes it an “illness.”
+Having no cause for anxious feelings somehow makes it an “illness,” so stress is not an illness.

 Any website offering expert advice about anxiety will give you the same advice about what you should do for your anxiety, AFTER you figure out you are anxious or stressed.